shubhamtelang48/E-Commerce_Website_Using_Django/README.md

 - To utilize technical skills into practicle experience.

 ## Prerequisites
-- Install Python onto your PC/Laptop
+- Install Python onto your PC/Laptop.
-- Optional - Visual Studio Code Editor or PyCharm
+- Optional - Visual Studio Code Editor or PyCharm.
 - Projects use Windows OS (you can use other OS but it might require additional steps not detailed in the tutorials)